projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 #### Revert migration

-If you need to revert a cluster from Calico back to flannel, follow these steps.
+If you need to revert a cluster from {{site.prodname}} back to flannel, follow these steps.

-1. Remove the migration controller and Calico.
+1. Remove the migration controller and {{site.prodname}}.

    ```
    kubectl delete -f {{ "/manifests/flannel-migration/migration-job.yaml" | absolute_url }}
    kubectl delete -f {{ "/manifests/flannel-migration/calico.yaml" | absolute_url }}
    ```

-1. Determine the nodes that were migrated to Calico.
+1. Determine the nodes that were migrated to {{site.prodname}}.

    ```
    kubectl get nodes -l projectcalico.org/node-network-during-migration=calico